bradleyhc/MS1-portfolio/README.md

 The 'Kumbh Sans' Google font is the main font used throughout the website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.

-Kumbh Sans is a clean font used frequently in programming, so it is both attractive and appropriate.
+Kumbh Sans is a clean, contemporary and easy to read font that stands out to the user with it's bold, sans-serif qualities.

 <br>

 ### Imagery

 Imagery is important within UX design as it is typically the first impactful visual users see.
 The colours and context quickly set the tone for the rest of the site and provoke the first emotional response from the user.
-The large background hero image on this website is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.
+The large background hero image on this website's homepage is designed to be striking and catch the user's attention.

-Since the background image is a simple laptop image in a dark environment, the user's attention is immediately drawn to the colour in the center of the screen, with little distraction.
+Since the background image is a simple laptop in a dark environment, the user's attention is immediately drawn to the colour in the center of the screen, with little distraction.
 The choice of image immediately informs the user that the website is related to development or technology.

 Positioning the nav icons and title in the foreground, enables users to see exactly what, in relation to Tech / Development, the site is about - a developer portfolio.

 <img src="./documentation/screenshots/MS1-homepage.png" style="margin: 0;">